Global ecommerce sales are projected to reach $6.5 trillion by 2023.

 Let’s look closer at your ecommerce framework options and how to select the one that works best for you.

 An ecommerce framework refers to the type of software you’re using to build your ecommerce store.
 For example, ecommerce software Magento uses an open source framework, while BigCommerce is SaaS.
-Both also enable a headless framework.Talk to our sales team to learn more about BigCommerce's ecommerce framework.
+Both also enable a headless framework.Talk to our to learn more about BigCommerce's ecommerce framework.

 You can choose among three primary types of ecommerce frameworks.
 All three will work a little bit differently, and all three have their own strengths and weaknesses.
 Those frameworks are: